Khaledy30/nestjs-graphql/README.md

 # SERVERMONO

-## README - NestJS, GraphQL, Prisma and PlanetScale Project
+## NestJS, GraphQL, Prisma and PlanetScale Project
 This is a quick guide to set up and initialize a NestJS project with GraphQL, using Prisma as the ORM and PlanetScale as the database.
 It also includes instructions for developing new modules within the monolith.

 ## Prerequisites